2020 Kansas elections: State offices

-Kansas Executive Offices
+Kansas executive offices

-There are 5 seats in the State Board of Education that are up for election in Kansas this general election.
+Five seats in the State Board of Education were up for election in Kansas this general election.

 Kansas Senate

 All 40 seats in the Kansas Senate were up for election in 2020.
 Republicans won 29 seats and Democrats won 11 seats.
 There was no net seat change.
-Republicans gained Districts 18 and 19 while Democrats gained Districts 5 and 8.
+Republicans gained Districts 18 and 19, while Democrats gained Districts 5 and 8.

 Kansas House of Representatives

 125 seats were up for election in the Kansas House of Representatives in the general election of 2020.
 In the election, the Democrats lost two seats and the Republicans gained two.

 Kansas Supreme Court

-There is one justice, Eric Rosen, of the Kansas Supreme Court whose appointment will expire on January 10, 2021 and is up for retention in this general election.
+There was one justice, Eric Rosen, of the Kansas Supreme Court whose appointment expired on January 10, 2021, which was up for retention in this general election.

-Appellate Courts
+Appellate courts

-Five justices of the Kansas Court of Appeals have terms that expire on January 10, 2021.
-Their seats are up for retention this general election.
-The justices include: Sarah Warner, David E. Bruns, G.Gordon Atcheson, Karen Arnold-Burger, and Kathryn Gardner.
+Five justices of the Kansas Court of Appeals had terms that expired on January 10, 2021.
+Their seats were up for retention this general election.
+The justices were Sarah Warner, David E. Bruns, G.Gordon Atcheson, Karen Arnold-Burger, and Kathryn Gardner.